mxriverlynn/backbone.modelbinding/readme.md

 [Backbone.ModelBinder](https://github.com/theironcook/Backbone.ModelBinder)
 or [Rivets.js](http://rivetsjs.com/).

-I recommend looking at that project, or any of the others that are actively maintained.
+I recommend looking at those projects, or any of the others that are actively maintained.

 ## About Backbone.ModelBinding